Broadcast Wagstaff School News: Plot

 Tina decides to audition as an on-air news anchor for the Wagstaff School News, a school news program taught by Mr. Grant, the video communications teacher.
-Also auditioning is Tammy, Tina’s short lived, “bad girl” friend who first appeared in "Bad Tina".
-In an effort to sabotage Tina’s audition, Tammy tells Tina she speaks too fast and advises her to talk slower during the audition.
-Tina naively takes Tammy’s advice and speaks excessively slowly, ruining her audition.
-Mr. Grant chooses Tammy as news anchor while Tina is chosen as the off camera Staff Intern.
-Andy and Ollie Pesto are chosen as the field reporters while Zeke is cast as the sports broadcaster.
+Also auditioning is Tammy, Tina's short lived, "bad girl" friend who first appeared in "Bad Tina".
+In an effort to sabotage Tina's audition, Tammy tells Tina she speaks too fast and advises her to talk slower during the audition.
+Tina naively takes Tammy's advice and speaks excessively slowly, ruining her audition.
+Mr. Grant chooses Tammy as the news anchor, while Tina is chosen as the off-camera Staff Intern.
+Andy and Ollie Pesto are chosen as the field reporters, and Zeke is cast as the sports broadcaster.

-Tina soon grows disillusioned with her job as intern as all she does is get juice boxes for the other kids.
-She’s also disheartened that the Wagstaff School News focuses on fluff stories and school gossip instead of hard hitting news stories.
-When Wagstaff students fall victim to series of defecations committed by a "serial pooper," (whom Tina classifies as the "Mad Pooper," but Linda calls "The Butt-ler."), she tries to convince Mr. Grant and Tammy to cover the story.
+Tina soon grows disillusioned with her job as an intern, as all she does is get juice boxes for the other kids.
+She’s also disheartened that the Wagstaff School News focuses on fluff stories and school gossip instead of hard-hitting news stories.
+When Wagstaff students fall victim to a series of defecations committed by a "serial pooper" (whom Tina classifies as the "Mad Pooper," but Linda calls "The Butt-ler"), she tries to convince Mr. Grant and Tammy to cover the story.
 Both decline, thinking that a story about poop is gross.

-With Louise’s help, Tina decides to film her own newscast called Tina News to cover the more serious crimes of the Mad Pooper.
+With Louise's help, Tina decides to film her own newscast called Tina News to cover the more serious crimes of the Mad Pooper.
 Subsequently, Tina News begins drawing more viewers than the Wagstaff School News, angering Mr. Grant and Tammy.